 Another example is the way interest is charged.
 When balances are carried from one month to the next, interest is charged on whatever the balance is at the end of the billing cycle.
 This means interest winds up being charged on the interest from the prior month, making it extra hard to dig out of debt.

 All About Your Credit Card Lawsuit Settlement

-The good news is, you may have rights and you may be able to receive legal representation depending on which debt settlement company you are with, which could be a game changer for you.
+The good news is, that you may have rights and you may be able to receive legal representation depending on which debt settlement company you are with, which could be a game-changer for you.

 And depending on how much you have saved up in your dedicated monthly savings account, they may be able to negotiate a settlement for you.

-We get it, in most cases, your first credit card was when you were around 18 years of age and most of the time you have probably told yourself that you would pay it off eventually….whoops.
+We get it, in most cases, your first credit card was when you were around 18 years of age and most of the time you have probably told yourself that you would pay it off eventually, then whoops.